Ray Victurine – President

 Julie Stein – Secretary and Executive Director

-Ms. Stein has served as a consultant to large carnivore and endangered species conservation issues in the Greater Yellowstone, Latin America, Asia and Africa for over 15 years.
+Ms. Stein has worked on large carnivore and endangered species conservation issues in the Greater Yellowstone, Latin America, Asia and Africa for 20 years.
 She has examined conservation and community conflict for Jane Goodall Institute’s Congo Basin Program, served as Community Reconciliation/Conservation Conflict Fellow for the Andrus Family Fund, and acted as Science and Policy Coordinator for the Bushmeat Crisis Task Force.
-A founding member of the Human Wildlife Conflict Collaboration, she contributed to that organization’s Conservation and Conflict training program for wildlife professionals around the world.
+A founding member of the Human Wildlife Conflict Collaboration (now the Center for Conservation Peacebuilding) contributing to and team teaching that organization’s Conservation and Conflict training program for wildlife professionals around the world.
 Ms. Stein holds a B.A. in Art History from the University of Virginia, and an M.E.S. in Conservation Biology from the Yale School of Forestry, currently serving as an Environmental Leadership Mentor for Yale FES graduate students.
 Ms. Stein is a co-founder of Certified Wildlife Friendly® and the Wildlife Friendly Enterprise Network and currently serves as the organization’s first Executive Director.

 Mr. Bell has worked for various nonprofit organizations ranging from international relief to wildlife conservation.
 His experience includes 5 years in Namibia, during which he helped develop Cheetah Country Beef, an eco-label for farmers using wildlife friendly practices, on behalf of the Cheetah Conservation Fund.
 In this period, he developed the program’s field verification system and created market linkages with local and European retail outlets.
 He also worked in London, where he researched and developed strategies to help African beef achieve higher prices and gain market priority.
 He currently serves as Director of Outreach for the Oregon State Treasury and their Oregon 529 Savings Network.
 Mr. Bell holds a B.A. in Business Communications from Point Loma University and an MBA from Concordia University.